GabrielMMelo/skills-assessment-data-engineer/README.md

 - Source data was ingested into dbt as `seeds`, exporting Excel file as .csv and changing delimiter to default comma (I make sure no source file has commas as the content of any column).
 - A view layer was created above the seeds renaming the columns;

- I used macros to retrieve the source columns and parse a query to convert it to the standard hardcoded output schema:
+ I used macros to parse a query to convert it to the standard hardcoded output schema:
 ```python
  {% macro format_column(source_column_name, target_column_type, target_column_name) %}
     "{{source_column_name}}"::{{target_column_type}} AS {{ target_column_name }}